 The validity and expiration of design type certificates is regulated by the ATMF UR and by the UTPs.
-The validity may expire if new UTP provisions enter into force.
 Chapter 7 of each UTP concerning vehicles defines its implementing and transitional rules.
 As a general rule, vehicles have to comply with the UTPs that are in force at the beginning of the design phase, when the assessing entity is contracted by the applicant.
 If one or more UTPs change during the design and production of a vehicle type, the assessing entity has to analyse the impact of these UTP changes on new vehicles that will be built to this type.
 If a vehicle type was previously successfully assessed for conformity with a previous version of the UTP, it is generally also presumed to comply with the new version of the UTP.
 Exceptions to this general rule and their transitional periods are defined in the UTPs.
 After expiration of the transitional period, it may be necessary to modify the vehicle type to comply with the new rules.
-If the admission of a vehicle type expires, its design type certificate shall expires at the same time.
+If the admission of a vehicle type expires, its design type certificate expires at the same time.